sgillespie/lambda-calculus/doc/system-f.md

 In fact, all numerals have the same type.

+## Limitations
+&lambda;<sub>&rarr;</sub> does support generic types.
+This means that you cannot define functions that can operate on multiple types.
+For example, consider the identity function.
+In &lambda;, it's defined as

+    λ x. x

+In &lambda;<sub>&rarr;</sub> you would have to redefine it for each type you want to use it with

+    λ x:CN. x
+    λ x:Boolean. x
+    λ x:((CN → CN) → CN → CN). x

+This violates the DRY principal (Don't Repeat Yourself).
+Fortunately, System F addresses this.

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce